top of page

 Midazolam results in significant behavioral side effects, including anger and inconsolability in up to 12% of patients, usually in the post-procedural time,” Dr. Blumberg says.
 “When this occurs it is problematic for the patient, family and staff.
 In my experience, however, in such a situation, parents are still satisfied that the child received sedation for the VCUG in spite of the adverse effect.”

-Take it from a seasoned expert in the pediatric radiology field: the ideal sedative has a non-painful route of administration, predictable rapid onset with a duration of action suitable for the procedure, and a lack of adverse effects.
+The ideal sedative has a non-painful route of administration, predictable rapid onset with a duration of action suitable for the procedure, and a lack of adverse effects.
 How do these standards apply to sedation during VCUG?

 “Both midazolam and nitrous oxide meet these criteria to varying degrees,” Dr. Blumberg says.
 She uses both extensively, but favors nitrous oxide as her first choice for VCUG sedation.
 Midazolam, she explains, is her second choice.

 “Conscious sedation utilizing either midazolam or inhaled nitrous oxide has been shown to be safe and to reduce distress in children undergoing VCUG without compromising the procedure results.”
-Dr. Blumberg confirms.
-“The patients achieve sedation, but are awake and able to respond to questions and to void.”

 Join the Unsilenced Movement